microns-ariadne/ariadne-pipeline/README.md

 This interface must contain, at a minimum, the following:

 * `name` -- A string containing the plugin's name.
 This need not be the same as its class name.
+* `parallel` -- Whether the plugin can be run in parallel.
+Currently, parallel execution destroys the plugin's state when doing validation tasks, so this is best suited for operations that only do filesystem related tasks.

 All other methods exist to provide the plugin with flexibility and functionality.